Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Description of the system and background

-Both previously mentioned conditions [those proposed by \citet{Meyer2014} and \citet{Lefauve2019}] have a crucial shortcoming: they are not valid for $\theta \leq 0$ because the proposed governing parameters ($\Gr$ and $\theta \Reg$) are then equal or smaller than zero.
-This would mean that for $\theta\leq 0$, the flow does not transition away from laminar, which is in disagreement with experimental results.
-Moreover, it is well known that the Grashof number defined as $\Gr = \Reg^2$ is the governing parameter in the case of a horizontal duct \citep[see e.g.][]{Hartel2000,Hogg2001}.
-Hence, the definition of $\Gr$ proposed by \citet{Meyer2014} is inconsistent with the relevant definition for horizontal ducts.
-For these reasons, there is still the need to find a physical explanation and a generalized governing parameter that is valid for positively inclined, horizontal, and negatively inclined ducts.
+Both previously mentioned criteria [those proposed by \citet{Meyer2014} and \citet{Lefauve2019}] have a crucial shortcoming: they are not valid for $\theta \leq 0$ because the proposed governing parameters ($\Gr$ and $\theta \Reg$) are then equal or smaller than zero.
+This would mean that for $\theta\leq 0$, the flow does not transition away from laminar, which is in disagreement with experimental results \CB{\citep[see e.g. Figure 4 by][]{Lefauve2020}}.
+Moreover, it is well known that the Grashof number defined as $\Gr = \Reg^2$ is the governing parameter in the case of a horizontal duct \citep[see e.g.][]{Hartel2000,Hogg2001}. \CB{More precisely, the governing parameter is $\Gr A^{-2} = \Reg^2 A^{-2}$ according to \citet{Hogg2001}.} Hence, the definition of $\Gr$ proposed by \citet{Meyer2014} is inconsistent with the relevant definition for horizontal ducts.
+For these reasons, there is still a need to find a physical explanation and a generalized governing parameter \CB{that determines the transitions which is valid for positively inclined, horizontal, and negatively inclined ducts.}